DEMON SEED (1977)

 Director: Donald Cammell

-Based on Dean Koontz’s 1973 novel, DEMON SEED was released as film in 1977, meeting with mixed reactions from both moviegoers and critics.
-With a far-fetched sci-fi storyline that strays from the literary source, Scottish-born Donald Cammell directs for the first time since the compellingly weird PERFORMANCE (1970), though the film would be re-edited from under him.
-Though very much a product of its time in some respects, the film has a keen sense of foretelling how important computers would become in our everyday lives, as well as damaging, but perhaps not to the extent explored here.
+Based on Dean Koontz’s 1973 novel, DEMON SEED was released as film by Metro-Goldwyn-Mayer in 1977, meeting with mixed reactions from both moviegoers and critics.
+With a far-fetched sci-fi storyline that strays from the literary source, Scottish-born Donald Cammell directs for the first time since the compellingly weird PERFORMANCE (released in 1970, but shot in '68), and the film would be re-edited from under him.
+Though very much a product of its time in some respects, the film has a keen sense of foretelling how vital—as well as damaging—computers would become in our everyday lives but perhaps not to the fiction-sense extent explored here.

-Dr. Alex Harris (Fritz Weaver), a brilliant government scientist, designs and constructs a super computer called Proteus IV, with a purpose of helping mankind and finding a cure for leukemia.
-Almost immediately, Proteus develops it’s own personality, communicating with a human voice, questioning the commands it’s given and making requests.
-Meanwhile, at Alex’s home, his separated wife Susan (Julie Christie) lives under a futuristically automated, computer-run household security system.
+Dr. Alex Harris (Fritz Weaver, CREEPSHOW, JAWS OF SATAN), a brilliant government scientist, designs and constructs a voice-activated supercomputer called Proteus IV, with a purpose of helping mankind and finding a cure for leukemia (the disease he lost his daughter to the previous year).
+Almost immediately, Proteus develops its own personality, communicating with a human voice, questioning the commands it’s given and making requests.
+Meanwhile, at Alex’s home, his estranged wife Susan (Julie Christie, FAR FROM THE MADDING CROWD) lives under a futuristically automated, computer-run household security system.
 Proteus infiltrates the system, and begins to disrupt Susan’s life, terrorizing her in the process.
 Proteus keeps her captive in the house against her will, telling her he wants her to bare his child in order to carry out his existence.

-The script by Roger Hirson and Robert Jaffe has a computer speaking in human tongue, making demands and trying to overtake man, much like HAL in 2001: A SPACE ODYSEEY.
+The script by Roger Hirson and Robert Jaffe has a computer speaking in human tongue, making demands and trying to overtake man, much like HAL in 2001: A SPACE ODYSSEY.
 But as clichéd as that sounds, it also borrows from the devil child ilk of ROSEMARY’S BABY and THE OMEN.
-That said, DEMON SEED does have some intelligent, original ideas, but is mostly an unpleasant, unremorseful viewing experience, so those who appreciate deep and grim science fiction pictures will likely relish it.
-Though some of the dynamics are dated, such as the “Short Circuit” type wheelchair robot, the glitzy new age visuals and the bulky floppy disks, the frightful themes of machines controlling man can still be gripping today.
-Director Cammell, who took his own life less than 20 years later, keeps a suitable amount of suspense on hand throughout, as well as the unconventional visual flare he was known for.
+That said, DEMON SEED does have some intelligent, original ideas, but is mostly an unpleasant, unremorseful viewing experience, so those who appreciate deep and grim science fiction pictures will likely relish it, as it's easy to see why this has a sizable following.
+Though some of the dynamics are dated, such as the “Short Circuit” type wheelchair robot, the glitzy new age visuals and the bulky floppy disks, the frightful themes of machines controlling man can still be gripping some 40 years after it was made.
+Director Cammell, who took his own life less than 20 years later, keeps a suitable amount of suspense on hand throughout, as well as the unconventional visual flare he was known for in the all-too-small handful of features he directed.

 BACK TO REVIEWS